Overview

 Occupational Therapists

 Occupational therapists are employed by most health HSE offices.
 Their services are generally provided free of charge to persons with Medical Cards.
-Waiting lists are long and exceptionally, persons may be referred to private practitioners by the HSE.
+Waiting lists are long and exceptional; persons may be referred to private practitioners by the HSE.

 Occupational therapists are employed in most health areas.
 They are available free of charge to Medical Card holders subject to a waiting list.